 Computer-based music-making with an emphasis on collaborative approaches and performance-oriented tools and techniques.
 Introduces practices of remixing, live sound manipulation, preparation of original material for performance, and the use of hardware controllers in live performance and real-time musical collaboration using mobile technologies.

-Includes: Experiential Learning Activity Precludes additional credit for MUSI 2603 (no longer offered).
+Includes: Experiential Learning Activity Precludes additional credit for MUSI 2603 (no longer

-Prerequisite(s): second-year standing.
+Prerequisite(s): Enrolment in the BMus or BA Music program and second-year standing, or permission of the instructor.